Agent Vision

 /agent-vision streaming

-This launches no Agent Vision process in 1.0.3.
+This launches no Agent Vision process.
 The command returns the temporary disabled message.

-You can also say stop streaming or turn off the camera.
-In 1.0.3, Codex reports that there is no Agent Vision streaming session to stop and launches no Agent Vision process.
+You can also say stop streaming, turn off the camera, or agent vision off.
+While disarmed (or if streaming was never started), Codex/Grok report that there is no streaming session and launch no Agent Vision process for pure disarm/streaming phrases.

 Take one image and request immediate emotional damage, responsibly: